 Council Administrative Offices | 215.345.6644 -- Information, Intervention, Recovery Support Line | 1.800.221.6333

-The Council and PRO-ACT rely greatly on volunteers to help us meet our mission of providing resources and opportunities to reduce the impact of addiction, trauma, and other related health issues.
+The Council and PRO-ACT rely greatly on volunteers to help us meet our vision of "Transforming Lives Through Sustained Recovery!"
 Many of our services and events could not happen without them—for example, it took more than 400 volunteers to make the last Recovery Walk in Philadelphia the success we all experienced.

 Advocacy | Prevention | Information Dissemination & Training | Intervention | Recovery Support